llhovind/naTE/README.md

 ### Terminal emulation
 - VT100 / ANSI escape sequences, SGR attributes, OSC sequences
-- UTF-8 text rendering (basic BMP characters; combining characters and wide/CJK characters not yet supported)
+- UTF-8 text rendering with wide/CJK character support — double-width characters occupy two terminal cells; non-ASCII glyphs are drawn individually to prevent font-fallback advance drift (combining characters are not yet supported)
 - Configurable scrollback buffer (default 100,000 lines)
 - Alternate screen support (vim, htop, tmux) — also manually toggled via the alt-screen button in the tile title bar
 - **Wrap mode and viewport width** — in a classic terminal the shell's reported width equals the window width, so any output beyond that column is silently truncated and lost. naTE decouples these: you can set a **column width** (what the shell believes the terminal is, e.g. 220 columns) independently of the visible tile width.
 Long lines are captured in full rather than discarded.
 The wrap button in the tile title bar then controls how those lines are presented — wrap on reflows them into the visible area; wrap off lets the viewport scroll horizontally so each line stays on one row.
 Per-connection column-width overrides are available in the connection profile.